-Jealott’s Hill Community Landshare (JHCL) is a positive space for therapeutic gardening activities, supporting vulnerable people with mental health wellbeing.
+Jealott’s Hill Community Landshare (JHCL) is a positive space for therapeutic gardening activities, supporting people with mental health wellbeing.

 Adults may want to increase their employment prospects or simply find a new hobby.
 Enjoying time in the extraordinary gardens can be calming, stimulating, rewarding and educational.
 By participating in gardening, you can gain important life skills such as: